 Given our focus on data manipulation we cover the organization of data into data structures (strings, lists, dictionaries, tuples, sets) and ways to manipulate the data (selection, iteration, methods, etc.).
 You need ways to get and report data (file I/O, matplotlib), and ways to organize your programs (functions, OOP).
 Along the way you will learn about user-defined classes.

 Programming requires practice.
 There are multiple ways to practice.
 Our text has over 300 exercises.
-On Mimir there is a set of questions assigned to practice for each chapter.
+On Mimir we have a few exercises for each chapter -- labeled as "Chapter Exercises".